cran-task-views/Agriculture/Agriculture.md

 The task view for `r view("ExperimentalDesign")` provide additional information on experimental design for a wide variety of research problems.

 -   `r pkg("agricolae", priority = "core")` provides extensive resources for the planning and analysis of planned field experiments.
 Designs constructed by `r pkg("agricolae", priority = "core")` can be visualised with `r pkg("agricolaeplotr")`.
 Agricultural field trials layout can be also be visualised with `r pkg("desplot")`.

+- `r pkg("blocksdesign")` provides functions for creating (and optimize) various experimental designs applied to agriculture, particularly for linear treatment models with crossed or nested block factors.

 -   `r pkg("PBIBD")` can construct partially balanced incomplete block designs and the Youden-m square (row-column) design and can calculate design efficiency.